How do I gain access to SmartNet?

 Assuming you have received your activation information you can access our RINEX Project Tool directly thru the SmartNet User Portal.

-We provide our SmartNet RINEX Data Services at no charge.
-All of our RINEX data is available for 45 days and can be accessed either thru traditional FTP download or thru our RINEX Project Tool.
-The RINEX Project Tool is a streamlined and convenient tool that allows users to easily retrieve RINEX data for Static Processing, DGPS Processing, etc. The RINEX Project Tool not only allows you to select the required time period, but also select multiple sites and customize the file for your specific needs.
+All of our RINEX data is available for 1 year and can be accessed either thru our RINEX Project Tool or via XPOS API with valid credentials.
+The RINEX Project Tool is a streamlined and convenient tool that allows users to easily retrieve RINEX data for Static Processing, DGPS Processing, etc. The RINEX Project Tool not only allows you to select the required time period but also select multiple sites and customize the file for your specific needs.

 What is the RTK (Real Time Kinematic) accuracy?

-Assuming the standard GPS RTK protocols and best practice methods are employed for maximum precision i.e. good satellite coverage, good geometry of precisions, low multipath environments etc, SmartNet typically achieves an RTK RMS accuracy of 1-2 cm plan and 2-3 cm height, in areas of SmartNet network correction coverage.
+Assuming the standard GPS RTK protocols and best practice methods are employed for maximum precision i.e. good satellite coverage, good geometric dilution of precision (GDOP), low multipath environments etc, SmartNet typically achieves an RTK RMS accuracy of 1-2 cm plan and 2-3 cm height, in areas of SmartNet network correction coverage.

 What is the established datum for SmartNet?